KG7AFQ/baker/README.md

 ## Operation

 There are a few commands can be run interactively from the console to interact with baker.
-* q '''<<Return>''' will cause baker to halt operations.
+* q "Return" will cause baker to halt operations.
 This takes a moment as the threads are brought down gracefully.
-* t '''<Return>''' will cause a test packet to be sent from baker to the SendQ and sent to a given client client from FILTER_DETAILS.
+* t "Return" will cause a test packet to be sent from baker to the SendQ and sent to a given client client from FILTER_DETAILS.
 Make sure the callsign in Filter_Details is in upper case.
-* d <Return> will cause the debugging levels to change or to provide more console feedback while baker is running.
+* d "Return" will cause the debugging levels to change or to provide more console feedback while baker is running.
 The levels are 0 through 3.
 The default is 1.